kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/05-wepback-dev-server/01-intro.md

 # Introduction to Webpack Dev Server
-How does webpack fit into our overall architecture
+* How does webpack fit into our overall architecture?

-* currently we are running webpack manually
+    - Currently we are running webpack manually
-* getting tired running this build command every time
+    - Getting tired running this build command every time

 ## How Webpack works in a server-based world
 ![how we are currently using webpack](https://i.imgur.com/kpIGdL3.png)